INDA23PlusPlus/tombergm-chess/README.md

 All moves are associated with only one piece, one square of departure, and one destination square.
 Castling is considered a king move.

-Draw offers, resignation, the 50 move rule, and the threefold repetition rule are not implemented.
+Draw offers, resignation, draw by insufficient material, the 50 move rule, and the threefold repetition rule are not implemented.

 ## Definitions